msa-em/guide-tem-simulation/07_TEM.md

 ## TEM Simulations with Parallel Illumination

 ### Wavefunctions
-After building an atomic potential as described in the (TODO: LABEL SECTION), the first step in a TEM simulation is to choose the wavefunction ({math}`\Psi`) for the simulation.
+After building an atomic potential as described in the [](#algorithms_page), the first step in a TEM simulation is to choose the wavefunction ({math}`\Psi`) for the simulation.
 The simpilest case for the incident beam is to set {math}`\Psi` to unity everywhere in the plane, which means perfectly even illumination across the sample.
 However, it is possible to introduce more complications, such as titled plane wave.
-The sampling is set by the gridpoint and extent as described in seciton (TODO: LABEL SIM INPUTS)
+The sampling is set by the gridpoint and extent as described in seciton [](#sim_inputs_page).

 ### Imaging